maxwell3025/theorem-library/README.md

   ]
 }
 ```
-The commit hashes should be the same, but if they differ, modify the commit hashes in the test commands to match your output.
+The commit hashes may be different.
+If this is the case, replace `9c4a...` with whatever your commit hash is for `advanced-proofs` in your build.

 Now, we can test the commands.